a woman speaking at a podium with man in background

 2021-2022: Gal and Itay

-Gal & Itay arrived in Milwaukee in August 19, 2021.
+Gal and Itay arrived in Milwaukee in August 19, 2021.
 Gal is from Kfar Tavor, a small village in the north of Israel, and Itay is from Hadera, a city between Tel Aviv and Haifa.
 Both Gal and Itay were involved in youth movements in Israel.

 2020-2021: Noam